TheAlgorithms/C/CONTRIBUTING.md

 - You can suggest reasonable changes to existing algorithms.
 - Strictly use snake_case (underscore_separated) in filenames.
 - If you have added or modified code, please make sure the code compiles before submitting.
-- Our automated testing runs [__CMake__](https://cmake.org/) on all the pull requests, so please be sure that your code passes before submitting.
+- Our automated testing runs [**CMake**](https://cmake.org/) on all the pull requests, so please be sure that your code passes before submitting.
-- Please conform to [Doxygen](https://www.doxygen.nl/manual/docblocks.html) standard and document the code as much as possible.
-This not only facilitates the readers but also generates the correct info on website.
+- Please conform to [Doxygen](https://www.doxygen.nl/manual/docblocks.html) standards and document the code as much as possible.
+This not only facilitates the readers but also generates the correct info on the website.
 - **Be consistent in the use of these guidelines.**

 #### Documentation